-However the most commonly encountered algae found in swimming pools/spas, is the green algae.
+However the most commonly encountered algae found in swimming pools/spas, is the green algae type .

 Green algae is by far the easiest of all pool algae to treat.
 You can get rid of green algae quicker than yellow algae (also known as mustard) or the dreaded black algae.

-Pool algae are said to bloom considerably when they come into contact with water that offer the right conditions.
+Swimming pool algae are said to bloom considerably when they come into contact with water that offer the right conditions for their growth.

 This usually happens when the algae convert the natural sunlight into food; thus, releasing its waste products into the water of your swimming pool.
 This process will develop or cause your pool water to become the right environment, that will be the ultimate feeding ground for many harmful bacteria and other micro-organisms.

-As I said before, you will not have pool algae problems if your pool/spa is properly chlorinated.
-But in a pool or spa that is poorly chlorinated, algae have the ability to reproduce at an alarming rate.
+As I said before, you will not have pool algae problems if your pool or spa is properly chlorinated.
+But in a swimming pool or spa that is poorly chlorinated, algae have the ability to reproduce at an alarming rate.

-These various types of pool algae fall under several groups as previously mentioned.
+These various types of pool algae problems fall under several groups as previously mentioned.
 These groups include: